yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 This error occurs when a package peer dependencies cannot be satisfied.
 If the peer dependency is optional and shouldn't trigger such warnings, then mark it as such using the [optional peer dependencies]() feature.

-Note that Yarn enforces peer dependencies at every level of the dependency tree - meaning that if `A` depends on `B+X`, and `B` depends on `C`, and `C` has a peer dependency on `X`, then a warning will be emitted (because `B` doesn't fulfill the peer dependendy request).
+Note that Yarn enforces peer dependencies at every level of the dependency tree - meaning that if `A` depends on `B+X`, and `B` depends on `C`, and `C` has a peer dependency on `X`, then a warning will be emitted (because `B` doesn't fulfill the peer dependency request).
 The best way to solve this is to explicitly list the transitive peer dependency on `X` in `B` has well.

 ## YN0003 - `CYCLIC_DEPENDENCIES`